Which GERD ICD-10 Code Do You Bill? Start With One Question

 Documented failure of conservative and medication therapy |

-Medical necessity before procedure: CPT 43239 (EGD with biopsy) needs a diagnosis that justifies tissue sampling, and K21.00 or K22.70 are stronger justifications than K21.9 alone.
-When an endoscopy finds esophagitis and the gerd icd 10 claim still shows K21.9, payers flag a procedure-diagnosis mismatch.
+Medical Necessity Before Procedure: CPT 43239 (EGD with biopsy) needs a diagnosis that justifies tissue sampling.
+K21.00 or K22.70 are stronger justifications than K21.9 alone.
+When an endoscopy finds esophagitis and the claim still shows K21.9, payers flag a procedure-diagnosis mismatch.

-CMS-1500 alignment: before claim submission, confirm that every CPT code in Box 24D is supported by the diagnosis code linked in Box 24E.
-K21.9 linked to CPT 43239 without a documented esophagitis indication is the most common GERD CO-4 trigger in gastroenterology billing.
-AAPC's ICD-10-CM reference for the K21 code family confirms the family's clinical scope.
+CMS-1500 Alignment: Before submission, confirm every CPT in Box 24D is supported by the diagnosis linked in Box 24E.
+K21.9 pointed at CPT 43239 without a documented esophagitis indication is the most common GERD CO-4 trigger in gastroenterology billing.

-When a claim built on the icd 10 code for gerd comes back denied, the denial code tells you where the documentation or coding broke down.
-Three denial codes account for most GERD claim rejections.
+When a GERD claim comes back denied, the code tells you where documentation or coding broke down.
+Three denial codes account for most GERD rejections, and each one points at a different failure.

 |